amouiche/qnap_mtd_resize_for_bullseye/README.md

 - Rootfs1 is larger but use the same start offset (simplify the transition since no write in flash is required)
 - Kernel is larger.
 We must be careful during the transition since offsets are differents.

+With this new layout, we can transparently upgrade to Bullseye

+- More room for kernel and initrd
+- Future kernel updates performed during `apt upgrade`will use the new layout without any further change or manual operations.

 ## Kernel and MTD partitions

 Linux has 2 methods for configuring the partitions.